- Schizotypal personality disorder is a mental health condition marked by a sufferer’s inability to relate or connect with others.

 - Family therapy, which involves family members to help reduce emotional distance between them and the individual, and also works to improve trust at home.

 2. Medications: While there aren’t any medications approved to directly treat schizotypal personality disorder, an individual with the disorder may be prescribed an antipsychotic, antidepressant, or an anti-anxiety drug to help him or her deal with the symptoms.

 Schizotypal Personality in Mythical Characters

-There are many popular series and movies these days that place different universes and mythical creatures within our present day and world in which we live.
+There are many popular series and movies these days that place different universes and mythical creatures within the present-day world in which we live.
 The story-book characters—like the vampires, the witches, the werewolves—are easy to tell apart from the average humans, as they talk differently, dress differently, and are characterized by their magical powers.
 However, in many of these shows and movies, the mythical creatures do their best to hide these magical secrets and typically succeed.
 But, not without coming across as a little or a lot strange.
 They may even come off as or be explained as schizotypal.

-Vampire Diaries: In this series, vampires live among normal people and attempt to hide their magical differences.
+In ‘The Vampire Diaries’, vampires live among normal people and attempt to hide their magical differences.
 These differences include superhuman strength and speed and a diet that consists primarily of blood, just to name a few.
-But they’re also marked by other differences: old English vocabulary, talk of olden times and myths, and strange belongings they tote around like swords and ancient stones—casual.
+But they’re also marked by other differences: Old English vocabulary, talk of olden times and myths, and strange belongings they tote around like swords and ancient stones—casual.
 Onlookers as well as those they attempt to confide in may chalk up their odd behavior to schizotypal personality disorder; the odd perceptual experiences are there, as are the strange speech habits, the paranoia, and magical beliefs.